NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

 * Component gateway enabled for accessing Web UIs hosted on the cluster
 * Configuration for [GPU scheduling and isolation](yarn-gpu.md)

+_Note that the 0.3 version of the RAPIDS Spark Accelerator works with Spark versions up to 3.0.x.
+Google Dataproc is at Spark 3.1.x as of January 15, 2021.
+The command below specifies an earlier (Jan 12, 2021) version of Dataproc using Spark 3.0.1_

 ```bash
     export REGION=[Your Preferred GCP Region]